 Since April 2022, there has been growing evidence that the US intends to use RAF Lakenheath as a major part of NATO’s nuclear weapons infrastructure in Europe.
 US budget documents show that the base’s weapons storage silos are being upgraded to store the new B61-12 guided nuclear bomb, and new dormitory buildings are being built to house additional military personnel needed for any potential nuclear weapons mission.
 Washington also intends to double the amount of nuclear-capable F-35 aircraft it has stationed at Lakenheath to 54, as part of efforts to increase its military presence in Europe.

-CND supporters have repeatedly protested at RAF Lakenheath and across the country since we first heard the news, with our most recent initiative a day of action earlier this year.
+CND supporters have repeatedly protested at RAF Lakenheath and across the country since we first heard the news, with recent actions including a peace camp and a day of action.
 We are also legally challenging development works at the base.

 Click here for resources to support the campaign against US nukes